Safely Learning Dynamical Systems: Related Work

 \section{Related Work}

 The idea of using conic and robust optimization techniques for verifying various properties of a known dynamical system has been the focus of much research in the control and optimization communities \citep{pablothesis, lasserre_book_2010, boyd_book_1994, PabloGregRekha_BOOK}.
-Our work borrows some of these techniques to instead learn a dynamical system from data subject to certain safety constraints.
-Learning dynamical systems from data is an important problem in the field of system identification; see, e.g.,~\cite{aastrom1971system,keesman2011system,brunton2019data}, and references therein.
+Our work borrows some of these techniques to instead learn a dynamical system from data subject to certain safety constraints. \versionii{Learning dynamical systems from data is an important problem in the field of system identification; see, e.g.,~\cite{aastrom1971system,Antoulas,keesman2011system,brunton2019data}, and references therein.
+This continues to be an active area of research, even for linear systems; see, e.g., the recent paper \cite{moitra23}.}

 The problem of additionally accounting for safety constraints during system identification has recently gained attention; see, e.g.,~\citet{brunke21survey} for an excellent survey of this growing research field.
 Here, we highlight a few of the key technical tools used: Gaussian process models \citep{akametalu14safeGP,berkenkamp2015safe,berkenkamp17safeRL}, control barrier functions~\citep{cheng2019safe,taylor2020learning,luo21safenonlinear}, set invariance and uncertainty propagation~\citep{artstein2008invariance,gurriet2019invariance,koller19learning}, ``safety critics'' in reinforcement learning~\citep{zhang2020rl,bharadhwaj21safetycritics}, and backup controllers~\citep{mannucci2018safeexploration,wabersich2021safety}.